p4ali/Notes/coursera/proglang_racket.md

 Example:
 * A list that can contain numbers or nested list of numbers
 * Assuming *list or numbers "all the way down"*, sum all the numbers ...
+* You need to check the type by yourself in the code, but it's hard to document the arguments :-(
 ```racket
 (define xs (list 3 4 5 (list "hi" 1)))
 (define ys (list (list 4 (list 5 0)) 6 7 (list 8) 9 2 3 (list 0 1)))